skx/templer/README.md

      <p>Hello, my name is <!-- tmpl_var name='name' -->.</p>

 > The only surprise here is that we referred to the variable called "Name" as "name".
-All variable-names are transformed to lower-case for consistancy.
+All variable-names are transformed to lower-case for consistency.

 As well as simple "name: value" pairs there are also additional options: